stevenbenner/stevenbenner.com/src/content/posts/2012-02-29-setting-up-an-ubuntu-lamp-server-part-2-apache.md

 Before I dive in to the install and configuration guide I do need to touch on one of the more advanced considerations, MPMs and their affects.
 This is the most advanced option with Apache, you do not need to know this to get a server up and serving hundreds of thousands of pageviews per day.
 You probably do need to know this to serve millions of pageviews a day.

-You have a choice of several [Multi-Processing Modules](http://httpd.apache.org/docs/2.0/mpm.html) *(MPMs)* for your web server.
+You have a choice of several [Multi-Processing Modules](http://httpd.apache.org/docs/2.0/mpm.html) *(<abbr>MPM</abbr>)* for your web server.
 These are the internals of how Apache works and have some very important considerations.

  * **[MPM Prefork](http://httpd.apache.org/docs/2.0/mod/prefork.html)**